 The main cause of Patisserie Valerie’s collapse was a £40m black hole hidden in the company’s accounts.

-A report by PWC claimed to find simple techniques were being used to “fake the numbers”, prompting an investigation by the Serious Fraud Office over alleged fraud.
+A report by PWC claimed simple techniques were being used to “fake the numbers”, prompting an investigation by the Serious Fraud Office over alleged fraud.